projectcalico/calico/README.md

 #### Docker default networking

-This uses Dockers standard networking infrastructure, requiring you to explicitly add a created container into a Calico network.
+This uses Docker's standard networking infrastructure, requiring you to explicitly add a created container into a Calico network.

 This is compatible with all Docker versions from 1.6 onwards.